Benjamin Harrison

 Overview

 Ben has a thriving Court of Protection practice in respect of both health and welfare and property and affairs.
 He acts for the Official Solicitor, the Public Guardian, local authorities, ICBs, and Welsh health boards.
-The Legal 500 ranks him as a Leading Junior in this area.
+Ben is ranked as a Leading Junior for Court of Protection and Community Care work in The Legal 500 and as an “Up-and-Coming” barrister for Court of Protection: Health and Welfare work in Chambers and Partners.

 Court of Protection